 Turf edges to borders, beds and margins should be carefully trimmed square and true to line and curve as detailed.

-On completion of turfing all areas should be watered thoroughly to avoid shrinkage.
+On completion of turfing all areas should be watered thoroughly to ensure establishment and continued survival of the turf.
 The Developer will be responsible for the replacement of any areas of failed turf at his own expense.